SEO Spring Cleaning: Refresh Your Nashville Website for Maximum Visibility

 The psychological impact matters too.
 Broken links signal neglect and unprofessionalism to visitors who judge your business based on website quality.

-Practical SEO tip: Check links in your navigation menu monthly by clicking through each option.
+Quick action: Check links in your navigation menu monthly by clicking through each option.
 These high-visibility links affect user experience most significantly when broken.
-Use tools like Screaming Frog, Ahrefs Site Audit, or free options like Dead Link Checker for comprehensive scanning.
+Tools like Screaming Frog, Ahrefs Site Audit, or free options like Dead Link Checker provide comprehensive scanning for all website areas.

 The Role of Schema Updates in Modern SEO